kiesraad/abacus/backend/README.md

 generating PDF and EML output files, computing summaries and apportionments, and much more.

-During development the frontend assets are typically served by the frontend dev server, and we typically use an external Typst CLI binary for PDF generation.
-During production we serve the frontend assets directly from the Abacus binary and also include an embedded version of Typst for PDF generation.
+During development the frontend assets are typically served by the frontend dev server.
+During production we serve the frontend assets directly from the Abacus binary.
 This results in production builds of Abacus that are completely self-contained.

 ## Usage